Note that all times are the clock

 news as it

-- Sometimes, well after an event, I will incorporate additional
+- Sometimes, I will incorporate additional

-marked as
+marked as updated in the headline.

-- Where possible, I add links
+- I frequently add links

 to more detailed reports of events on other sites if I am aware